Charlie Trafford: Wales

 Trafford signed with National League side Wrexham on 25 October 2021, signing a short team deal following a successful trial.
 In January 2022, it was announced that Trafford's contract had expired without making an appearance for the club.

 Cavalry FC

 On 17 February 2022, Trafford signed a two-year contract with his hometown club, Canadian Premier League side Cavalry FC, where he joined his cousin Mason.

+In January 2024, Trafford extended his contract with Cavalry through the 2025 season, with a club option for 2026.
+He scored his first goal for the club in May 2024 against Vancouver FC.
+In March 2025, he announced his retirement.

 International career

-Trafford received his first call up to the Canadian national team on 6 October 2015 as a replacement for Kyle Bekker, who withdrew from the squad due to injury.
+Trafford received his first call up to the Canada national team on 6 October 2015 as a replacement for Kyle Bekker, who withdrew from the squad due to injury.
 He earned his first cap seven days later on 13 October, starting in central midfield against Ghana.

 Personal life

-His cousin Mason Trafford is also a professional soccer player with Cavalry FC in Canada.
-Both have played for IFK Mariehamn and Mason arranged for Charlie to sign for the club.
+His cousin Mason Trafford is also a professional soccer player.
+Both have played for IFK Mariehamn and Cavalry FC.
+In November 2023 he started an urban farming business with his sister Sya.

+Trafford is a part-owner of Northern Super League club Calgary Wild.